Banda Islands: Geography

+Administration

+The Banda Islands District (kecamatan) is sub-divided into eighteen administrative villages (desa), listed below with their areas and their officially-estimated populations as at mid 2002.
+All share the postcode of 97586.

+Notes: (a) comprising 10,723 males and 10,702 females.

 History

 Pre-European history

 The first documented human presence in the Banda Islands comes from a rock shelter site on Pulau Ay that was in use at least 8,000 years ago.

-The earliest mention of the Banda Islands are found in Chinese records dating as far back as 200 BCE though there is speculation that it is mentioned in earlier Indian sources.
+The earliest mention of the Banda Islands is found in Chinese records dating as far back as 200 BCE though there is speculation that it is mentioned in earlier Indian sources.
 The Srivijaya Kingdom had extensive trade contacts with the Banda Islands.
 Also during this period (from the late 13th century and onwards) Islam arrived in the region.
 It soon became established in the area.

 Before the arrival of Europeans, Banda had an oligarchic form of government led by orang kaya ('rich men') and the Bandanese had an active and independent role in trade throughout the archipelago.
 Banda was the world's only source of nutmeg and mace, spices used as flavourings, medicines, and preserving agents that were at the time highly valued in European markets.
 They were sold by Arab traders to the Venetians for exorbitant prices.
 The traders did not divulge the exact location of their source and no European was able to deduce their location.

 The first written accounts of Banda are in Suma Oriental, a book written by the Portuguese apothecary Tomé Pires who was based in Malacca from 1512 to 1515 but visited Banda several times.
 On his first visit, he interviewed the Portuguese and the far more knowledgeable Malay sailors in Malacca.
 He estimated the early sixteenth century population to be 2500–3000.
 He reported the Bandanese as being part of an Indonesia-wide trading network and the only native Malukan long-range traders taking cargo to Malacca, although shipments from Banda were also being made by Javanese traders.

-In addition to the production of nutmeg and mace, Banda maintained significant entrepôt trade; goods that moved through Banda included cloves from Ternate and Tidore in the north, bird-of-paradise feathers from the Aru Islands and Western New Guinea, massoi bark for traditional medicines and salves.
+In addition to the production of nutmeg and mace, Banda maintained significant entrepôt trade; goods that moved through Banda included cloves from Ternate and Tidore in the north, bird-of-paradise feathers from the Aru Islands and Western New Guinea, and massoi bark for traditional medicines and salves.
 In exchange, Banda predominantly received rice and cloth; namely light cotton batik from Java, calicoes from India and ikat from the Lesser Sundas.
 In 1603, an average quality sarong-sized cloth traded for eighteen kilograms of nutmeg.
 Some of these textiles were then sold on, ending up in Halmahera and New Guinea.
 Coarser ikat from the Lesser Sundas was traded for sago from the Kei Islands, Aru and Seram.